Gaming Laptop

 When comparing its display to those of other laptops, you’ll notice the difference in display quality, especially considering its price tag.
 The display is the second main factor that enhances your gaming experience; obviously, the first is performance.
 Imagine paying a hefty amount for a gaming laptop, only to discover that its performance is excellent, but its display is lacking; this would ruin your gaming experience.
 Nevertheless, Razer keeps this in mind.

-Razer 18: Ports
+Blade 18: Ports

 Razer didn’t return to the field of ports, offering everything you need.
 An incredible Thunderbolt 5 port that allows for transferring data and connecting devices at a massive speed of up to 250 Gbps.
 This port can support three 4 K displays at 144Hz, which is impressive.